falfiya/steam-minimal-archivist/README.md

 }
 ```

-## What is Archived
+## What's Archived

 `steam-minimal-archivist` is a snapshot based system.
 A single snapshot contains:

+- A User's
+   - Steam Id
+   - Username
-- a user's
+   - Profile URL
-   - id
+   - Avatar
-   - username
+   - Last Logoff Time
+   - "Real Name" <sup>it's whatever they set that to in their Steam profile</sup>
-   - profile url
+   - Creation Time
-   - avatar
+   - Steam Level
-   - last logoff time
+   - Games
-   - real name
+      - Minutes Played
-   - creation time
+         - Platform Specific
-   - steam level
+            - On Windows
-   - games
+            - On Macintosh
-      - minutes played
+            - On Linux
-      - minutes played in the last 2 weeks
+      - Minutes Played in the Last Two Weeks
-      - last played time
+      - Last Played Time

 ## How to View Your Data

 I'm not planning on making an interface to view the generated sqlite3 database.
 Use another program to access the database and make your own UI.
 This program is simply for archiving data, not viewing it.
+The schema is located in `src/schema.sql`.

 ## Directory Structure